autonomi-ai/nos/docs/QUICKSTART.md

 2. **Run the NOS server with Docker**

+    There are two ways to launch the Nos server.
+    1) From the CLI.
 Start the nos server with the appropriate backend:
     ```bash
     nos docker start --runtime=[gpu, cpu]
     ```

+    2) With Docker Compose
+    Navigate to the `examples/quickstart` folder and run:
+    ```bash
+    docker compose -f docker-compose.quickstart.yml up
+    ```

-    This will spin up `nos-nos-server` in `docker ps`.
+    This will spin up `nos-grpc-server` in `docker ps`.
 We're now ready to issue out first inference request!

 3. **Run Inference**